 A: Hechizo (Ajama).
 B: Todos preguntan por Jesus (Hail Ra-Harakhite).

 not too easy to gather information about releases from this country.
 We

-have found only two albuma from Guatemala yet.
+have found only three albuma from Guatemala yet.

 The contents and the cover of 6366 115

 album are virtually the same as on other